neicnordic/neic-sda/docs/guides/deploy-k8s.md

 ### RabbitMQ chart

-Below is a minimal list of variables that need to be configured in the [values.yml](https://github.com/neicnordic/sensitive-data-archive/blob/main/charts/sda-mq/values.yaml) file of the `RabbitMQ` Helm charts in order to achieve a working deployment.
+Below is a minimal list of variables that need to be configured in the [values.yml](https://github.com/neicnordic/sensitive-data-archive/blob/main/charts/sda-mq/values.yaml) file of the `RabbitMQ` Helm chart in order to achieve a working deployment.
 Detailed documentation on all of the chart's variables can be found [here](https://github.com/neicnordic/sensitive-data-archive/tree/main/charts/sda-mq).

 - `global.adminUser`: The username for the admin user
 - `global.adminPassword`: The password for the admin user